-Since the advent of the tiny, do it all action camera it’s not just the main players hogging the market anymore.
+Since the advent of the tiny, do-it-all action camera, it’s not just the main players hogging the market anymore.
 Other models provide similar features and at different price points.
-Here we will look at the Goolsky Hawkeye Firefly 8SE 4K Action Camera to see if it not only measures up to the rest but also the best bang for your buck.
+Here we will look at the Goolsky Hawkeye Firefly 8SE 4K Action Camera to see if it not only measures up to the rest but also if you get the best bang for your buck.

 Un-boxing the camera there are a host of accessories including a waterproof housing, charge cables, stereo mic, manuals and a bunch of mounts for attaching the camera as a dash cam or on a bike.
 There’s also a few provided cable ties and adhesive strips for secure mounting.
 There’s even a tiny little lens hood.